Does Baking Soda Clean Toilets?

 Can you Clear a Clogged Toilet with Baking Soda and Vinegar?

 Most people only know that baking soda cleans toilets.
 But did you know baking soda and vinegar mixture is a hack to unclog the toilet?
-However, to avoid an eruption all over the bathroom floor, you need to measure the amount of baking soda and vinegar to put into the toilet.

 You will need equal parts of these ingredients.
 If the clog issue is minor, you can use the ingredients simultaneously.
 But if it’s a stubborn clog, use a smaller amount of these ingredients and sprinkle or pour it in increments.
 It’s essential to put the ingredients in increments to prevent a big mess or eruption.

-How to Unclog the Toilet with Baking Soda and Vinegar?
+How to Unclog the Toilet with Baking Soda and Vinegar

 This household tip is helpful if you don’t have a plunger handy.
 To execute this tip well, follow these steps.